sandpiper-framework/sandpiper/test/api/README.md

 POST Login (using { "username": "admin", "password": "admin" }) PATCH Update apikey (Company 1) (from the Sync request folder)
 ```
-It uses an Insomnia variable we created to copy the generated apikey to the PATCH request.
+It uses an Insomnia variable we created to copy the generated apikey (from the POST apikey response) to the PATCH request.

-Normally, this apikey transfer would be part of the "sign-up" process when a trading partner requests access to your data.
+Normally, this apikey hand-off would be part of the "sign-up" process when a trading partner requests access to your data.

 ## Sync Secondary with Primary